solidoss/solidframe/solid/frame/mpipc/README.md

 * test_raw_proxy
 * add support for compression - test and improve
 * add support for OpenSSL - needs extending OpenSSL support in solid_frame_aio_openssl
-* add support in mpipc::configuration for SOCKS5
+* (????)add support in mpipc::configuration for SOCKS5

 ## NOTES
 1. closeConnection can be used for closing a connection after a certain message was sent.